-You can think of a pagemark as a kind of ‘sectioned bookmark’.
+Polar's pagemark is as a kind of 'sectioned bookmark'.
 A pagemark has a start and an end so that you know which part of the book has been read.

 Pagemarks allow suspend and resume of reading for weeks and months in the future until you're ready to resume, without losing your place.